TheMannu/Project-Microservices-on-Kubernetes-Cluster-via-Jenkins-CICD-Pipeline/README.md

 ### **Step 2: Create an IAM User with Specific Permissions**
 1. **Create an IAM User:**
    - Go to the AWS IAM Console → IAM → Users → Create User.
+   - Create a new user with the following policies attached:
+     - `AmazonEC2FullAccess`
+     - `AmazonEKSClusterPolicy`
+     - `AmazonEKSWorkerNodePolicy`
+     - `AWSCloudFormationFullAccess`
+     - `IAMFullAccess`